sommoMicc/markdown-cv/index.md

 ## About me
 I like to call myself a __geek__.

-Regarding information technology, I love to try always new things.
+Regarding information technology <i class="fas fa-tv"></i>, I love to try always new things.

 I am passionate about web and mobile development, but recently I have also approached the field of artificial intelligence / machine learning.

-As a freelance developer I created a few Android and Flutter <i class="fas fa-mobile-alt"></i>apps, even just to try some new technologies.
+As a freelance developer I created a few Android and Flutter <i class="fas fa-mobile-alt"></i> apps, even just to try some new technologies.

 I have the passion for device modding: I constantly change ROMs on the phone and system operating on the computer.
 Some of my projects (including drafts) are available on my [GitHub](https://github.com/sommoMicc).